-The Board of Directors held sixteen meetings during 2019.
-During 2019 each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and of each committee of the Board of Directors on which such director served.
-In addition, the independent directors, under the leadership of the Lead Independent Director, met without management present thirteen times during 2019.
+The Board of Directors held thirteen meetings during 2020.
+During 2020 each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and of each committee of the Board of Directors on which such director served.
+In addition, the independent directors, under the leadership of the Lead Independent Director, met without management present thirteen times during 2020.

-All of the Company's directors attended the Company's annual meeting of shareholders in 2019.
+All of the Company's directors attended the Company's annual meeting of shareholders in 2020, which was held virtually.
 The Board of Directors has adopted a policy that all directors should attend the annual meeting of shareholders.